Uvita Central Pacific Coast, Costa Rica Travel Guide

 Quietest, best whale viewing

 The quietest time, with the fewest tourists.
-Lowest prices for accommodation and many tours.
+Lowest prices for accommodation and a lot of tours.
 Prime viewing for the southern humpback whale migration.

-Expect heaviest rainfall, potentially impacting outdoor plans.
+Expect heaviest rainfall, potentially impacting things to do outdoors.
 Some unpaved roads may become challenging.
 A few businesses might close.

 These whales visit Uvita from December to April.

-These whales visit Uvita from July to October.
+These whales visit Uvita from The month of july to October.
 The latter period, despite being the rainy season, often results in more sightings.

 North American humpback migration.